Protect Your Bottom Line from Business Interruptions

 The unexpected failure of a key vendor can be devastating to a company’s bottom line.
 There are tools available to help procurement professionals and risk managers better understand suppliers’ financial health, and such insights can be invaluable when gauging risk.

-Larger geopolitical concerns may also affect supply chain reliability.
+Larger geopolitical concerns may also affect supplier reliability.
 The economic climate in another country feels like a distant concern until assembly lines shut down or ships are stuck in port.
-Contingent business interruption insurance is designed to protect against disruptions caused by events affecting a supplier.
+Contingent business interruption insurance is designed to protect against disruptions caused by events affecting a vendor.

 Mitigating business interruption risks requires companies to anticipate challenges and adopt protective measures.
 Failure to do so can put unnecessary stress on a business and might even lead to its premature demise.

-Dun & Bradstreet publishes a suite of enterprise risk management tools to help mitigate supply chain threats.
+Dun & Bradstreet publishes a suite of enterprise risk management tools to help mitigate third-party threats.